arnabch-dev/particles-io/backend/readme.md

 * When a room:room_id timesout
     * Listen to it and check the number of players
     * Take the decision of what to do with the room

+* Maintaing race conditon for player joining flows
+    * Player switching from lobby to room to game.
+Solved it by playing lobby and room under same namespace
+    * Game joining when a player leaves a match in between.
+So at the start player makes a http call for lobby queueing.
+If he is a part of a prev match then no continuing.
+    Plus the server takes care of room joining